|

 The TX16S has been a huge hit for RadioMaster, thanks to its blend of capability, reliability and value.
-Indeed my own Mk1 has served me faithfully for over five years, for both sport and F3F competition.
+Indeed my own Mk1 has served me well for over five years, for sport and F3F competition.

-That said, the design is starting to show its age: the processor struggles to keep up with EdgeTX, and the MPM is no longer the RF module of choice for many pilots.
+Times change, though, and the design is starting to show its age: the processor struggles to keep up with EdgeTX, and the MPM is no longer the module of choice for many pilots.

 Overview of the TX16S Mk3

-Although the TX16S Mk3 is quite different from the Mk2, some key features are derived from other units.
-In particular the Gemini RF module comes from the GX 12, while the H7 processor and AG02 gimbals were first showcased in the TX15.
+Key features are derived from other units: the Gemini RF module comes from the GX 12, while the H7 processor is from the TX15.

 - Standard, with regular gimbals and a plain finish.

-- MAX, with CNC gimbals, anodised metalwork, faux carbon finish, and leatherette side cheeks.
+- MAX, with AG02 CNC gimbals, anodised metalwork, faux carbon finish, and leatherette side cheeks.

 The unit provided for review is a MAX version.